 The current carrying capacity of a trace also depends on the physical arrangement of the trace.
 For example, the same cross-section area outer trace has a higher current carrying capacity than an inner layer trace.
 This is due to that outer layers have better heat dissipation and hence can support more current.

-As described above, there are many factors that have to be considered when calculating PCB trace width for the required current capacity.
-Fortunately, there is a Standard defined to do this calculation fast and accurately.
+As described above, many factors have to be considered when calculating PCB trace width for the required current capacity.
+Fortunately, there is a Standard defined to do this calculation quickly and accurately.
 IPC 2221 is a little bit older standard which was developed by data from 1954.
-The new standard which is IPC-2152, named “Standard for Determining Current Carrying Capacity in Printed Board Design'', defines useful charts and calculations that can be used to design PCB more accurately.
+The new standard which is IPC-2152, named “Standard for Determining Current Carrying Capacity in Printed Board Design'', defines useful charts and calculations that can be used to design PCBs more accurately.

 How to Control PCB Trace Impedance